tescal2/GenerativeAI/langchain-tutorial/README.md

 ![Screen Shot 2023-03-31 at 7 14 29 PM](https://user-images.githubusercontent.com/11755966/229255720-b2995a22-0313-4b52-8fbb-3a84a0230d17.png)

 The LLM understands that it should first do a search in order to find out what the most important takeaways were.
-Given the instruction, it provides an `Action: Search` and `Action Input: Jensen Huang GTC keynote March 21st 2023`.
+Given the instruction prompt, it provides an `Action: Search` and `Action Input: Jensen Huang GTC keynote March 21st 2023`.
 The agent assumes this responsiblity through a python script that runs the search using the Serper API tool.
+The agent will then parse the API response from the internet and amend the instruction prompt with the search result.
+The agent sends this updated insuctrion prompt back to the LLM in which the final response is generated back to the user.